Zer0-bit/gaggiuino/README.md

 - [ ] Manual pressure control - **COMING SOON**
 ##### << Ideas are welcome in the Issues tab >>

+##### Code updates are almost always done to the .ino and .tft files so make sure to upload both files to their appropriate devices

 # **PROJECT REQUIREMENTS**